sirploddington/sirploddington.github.io/_posts/2019-09-19 Doubles and Constants.md

 title: Doubles and Constants
 categories: C#
 ---
- Doubles are used to represent decimal numbers
+ Doubles are used to represent decimal numbers.
  To create a double we use the command 'double'

  ```csharp